-If neither party contests a finding that there was insufficient evidence to support a finding that the respondent violated this policy, the investigative finding becomes final.
+• If neither party contests a finding that there was insufficient evidence to support a finding that the respondent violated this policy, the investigative finding becomes final.

-The hearing will typically be scheduled within ten business days of the receipt of any request for review (and response) by the parties.
+The hearing will typically be scheduled within ten business days of the receipt of any request for review (and response) by the parties, although this time frame may be adjusted for good cause or as necessary for the orderly scheduling of the hearing.